 for the cake

-- Preheat oven to 350°F. Grease and flour three 8 inch cake pans and set aside.
+- Preheat oven to 350°F. Grease and flour two 8 inch cake pans and set aside.

 - In the bowl of stand mixer fitted with the paddle attachment whisk the softened butter and sugar together until light and fluffy, about two minutes.
 Add the eggs, and vanilla extract and mix well, scraping down the sides of the bowl to full incorporate.
 Add the shredded apples.